ashp0/Drast/plugins/vscode/README.md

 ## Reporting Issues

-When reporting a issue with the plugin, please look at the [Issues](https://github.com/Malvion/drast/labels/Plugins) first to make sure you are not reporting a duplicate error.
-If your error is not already reported, feel free to report the issue on github.
+When reporting a issue with the plugin, please look at the [Issues](https://github.com/Malvion/drast/labels/Plugins) tab first to make sure you are not reporting a duplicate error.
+If your error is not already reported, feel free to report the issue on [Github](https://github.com/Malvion/drast/issues/new).

 ## Release Notes